madphysicist/scikit-guess/doc/appendices/reei/translation.rst

            \quad c = \rho \; sin(\phi)
    \end{cases}

 The expression "as close as possible" implies an optimization criterion.
-In practice, we consider the sum of the squared residuals:
+Specifically, we consider the sum of the squared residuals:

 .. math::
    :label: sin-resid